 The water repellent treatment made water bead up on the surface of these pants, but they eventually wet through and took longer to dry than some other models.

 These pants initially seem like a no-frills model, but do have a few features that we really liked.

 The side zip-up pocket is a welcomed feature, as it gives you a place to stash your keys or ID without having to worry about losing them.
 It can just barely accommodate a smaller cellphone as well.
 The mesh-lined front pockets feel comfortable on a hot day, but are a little on the small side, and whatever you put in there might pop out when you squat down.

 The crop roll-up tabs tuck up into a little pocket to snap on.
 It's not too difficult to finagle and adds a nice style touch.
 There are also two back pockets that fasten with Velcro tabs.

-The Columbia Saturday Trail Stretch pant is best used for day hikes or backpacking in warmer months.
+The Columbia Saturday Trail Stretch pant is best for day hikes or backpacking in warmer months.
 They breathe well but are not very warm, so if you plan to take them into the backcountry at elevation where the nights get cool, you'll want to be sure you can fit a base layer underneath them.
-They do repel a light rain but are not as water resistant or quick to dry as some other models, so keep that in mind before plunging into a cold lake with them on.
+They do repel a light rain but are not as water resistant or quick to dry as some other models, so keep that in mind before plunging into a cold lake while wearing them.
 If you're looking for something different in your next pair of hiking "pants," you could also consider our Top Pick for Trail Running, The North Face Hybrid Hiker Tights.